 Muzubijiro loop: This is a 6km walk around a hill, where you will encounter primates and birds and enjoy the view of the Virunga mountains.

 Mgahinga National Park lies at the end of southwestern Uganda on the border with Rwanda and Congo.
 It is part of the Virunga massif.
-The park has a size of 33.7 km squared, making it the smallest national park in Uganda. this park gets from Gahinga the local word of the piles of volcanic stones cleared from farmland at the foot of the volcanoes.
+This park, with a size of 33.7 square kilometers, earns its name “Gahinga” from the local word for the piles of volcanic stones cleared from farmland at the foot of the volcanoes, making it the smallest national park in Uganda.
 The park wasted in established 1991, it is home to one gorilla family and also home to the endangered golden monkeys, birds, and mammals such as buffalos and elephants.

 Well, Uganda and Rwanda both have mountain gorillas but the price of a gorilla permit determines where one can track mountain gorillas.
 The price of a mountain gorilla in Uganda is $700 per person per trek, in Rwanda the price of a gorilla permit is $1500 per person per trek, this makes the price of s a gorilla permit in Uganda more affordable because you save $800 on every permit bought in Uganda compared to Rwanda.
 More to that Uganda has more than 20 habituated gorilla families compared to Rwanda which has 10 habituated gorilla families, this gives Uganda an opportunity of many gorilla tracking permits every day.